pplancq/dev-tools/packages/eslint-config/README.md

 ### @pplancq/eslint-config/react

 To use, add `"eslintConfig": { "extends": ["@pplancq/eslint-config/react"] }` to your `package.json`.\
-This configuration enables the rules of base, typescript, prettier, react and testing-library files.
+This configuration enables the rules of base, typescript, react and testing-library files.

 ### @pplancq/eslint-config/node

 To use, add `"eslintConfig": { "extends": ["@pplancq/eslint-config/node"] }` to your `package.json`.\
-This configuration enables the rules of base, typescript and prettier files.
+This configuration enables the rules of base and typescript files.

 ### @pplancq/eslint-config/vitest